niftools/blender_niftools_addon/CONTRIBUTING.rst

  - Tests to prove the implementation works and regression is still green
  - Appropriate documentation updates

-These are not exclusive conditions for a contribution to be accepted, but generally enforced as close as possible to ensure quality.
 Merging of the PR is at the discretion of the @niftools/blender-nif-plugin-merge team.
+These are not exclusive conditions for a contribution to be accepted but generally enforced as close as possible to ensure quality.

 Code
 ~~~~

-General rule of thumb is to see what has gone before, but if your way is better, ensure you demonstrate that to the review team.
+The general rule of thumb is to see what has gone before, but if your way is better, ensure you demonstrate that to the review team.
  * Adhere to conventions, read main documentation for developers.
  * Code should be as easy to read as possible.
- * Comments should help break down complex behavior.
-If the behavior is too complex, group the code into logical chunks, or extract to functions to make it easier to understand code.
+ * Comments should help break down complex behaviour.
+If the behaviour is too complex, group the code into logical chunks, or extract to functions to make it easier to understand the code.
  * Docstrings to describe the intention, not implementation.
-Self describing code is good and may provide functionality, but useless if it doesn't do what is actually needed.
+Self-describing code is good and may provide functionality, but useless if it doesn't do what is actually needed.

 Testing
 ~~~~~~~

 Our template includes sections relating to ensure appropriate testing has been completed.
- * If you change the behavior of part of the code, you should try to change the relevant tests to adapt to the new behavior.
+ * If you change the behaviour of part of the code, you should try to change the relevant tests to adapt to the new behaviour.
  * If a test fails, it has to be fixed either in the test or the code.

 When possible, for every API additions add either unit or integration tests.